River: Fish zonation concept

 River ecosystems have also been categorized based on the variety of aquatic life they can sustain, also known as the fish zonation concept.
 Smaller rivers can only sustain smaller fish that can comfortably fit in its waters, whereas larger rivers can contain both small fish and large fish.
 This means that larger rivers can host a larger variety of species.
 This is analogous to the species-area relationship, the concept of larger habitats being host to more species.
 In this case, it is known as the species-discharge relationship, referring specifically to the discharge of a river, the amount of water passing through it at a particular time.

 Movement of organisms

 The flow of a river can act as a means of transportation for different organisms, as well as a barrier.
 For example, the Amazon River is so wide in parts that the variety of species on either side of its basin are distinct.
 Some fish may swim upstream to spawn as part of a seasonal migration.
 Species that travel from the sea to breed in freshwater rivers are anadromous, and fish that travel from rivers to the ocean to breed are catadromous.
 Salmons are anadromous fish that may die in the river after spawning, contributing nutrients back to the river ecosystem.
-Fungal spores also sometimes move via stream currents, and some species depend on this to spread between substrates.
+Fungal spores (aquatic hyphomycetes) also move via stream currents, and most species depend on this to spread between substrates.